 FINANCING YOUR GRADUATE EDUCATION

 North Central College administers federal, state and private sources of financial aid.
 Nearly 90% of North Central students receive some type of financial aid.
 All students seeking financial aid must meet general eligibility requirements regarding citizenship, financial need and satisfactory academic progress.
-Please be advised, students must be degree-seeking, not students at large, to qualify for federal aid.
+Please be advised, students must be degree-seeking, not students at large, and be enrolled at least half time to qualify for federal aid.
 Graduate students are not eligible for all types of financial aid, but there are many different types of resources available to you to help you fund your education.
-Federal educational loans have significant advantages over consumer loans, including low interest rates and favorable repayment terms.
+Federal educational loans may have advantages over consumer loans, including lower interest rates and more favorable repayment terms.
 The Office of Financial Aid is available to answer any questions you may have.
-You can contact them by email firstname.lastname@example.org or by calling (630) 637-5600.
+You can contact them by email email@example.com or by calling (630) 637-5600.

 GRADUATE STUDENT COST OF ATTENDANCE

 |Master of International Business Administration||$2,358|

 |MS Management Information Systems||$2,013|

 |Master of Arts in Liberal Studies||$1,989|

 |Senior Scholars (over age 60)||$705|